GENERAL INFORMATION

 The private and community cemeteries that contain NCA soldiers' and government lots, and Confederate cemeteries, do not always have staffed offices on site.
 When administrative information for the larger cemetery is available, it is provided below.

-This soldiers' lot is overseen by the Camp Nelson National Cemetery.
+This soldiers' lot is overseen by Camp Nelson National Cemetery.
 Please call 859-885-5727 for further information.
 In the event you are unable to reach Camp Nelson National Cemetery, please call Lebanon National Cemetery at 270-692-3390 and someone will assist you.

-Please contact the national cemetery for more information. back to top
+Please contact the national cemetery for more information.

 Camp Nelson National Cemetery (the overseeing cemetery) is not responsible for any items left at gravesites.